reach-sh/reach-lang/docs-md/src/ref-frontends-js.md

  Returns a Promise for an object that may be given to `attach` to construct a Reach contract abstraction representing this contract.
 This object may be stringified with `JSON.stringify` for printing and parsed again with `JSON.parse` without any loss of information.
 The Promise will only be resolved after the contract is actually deployed on the network.
-If you are using `{deployMode: 'firstMsg'}`, avoid blocking on this Promise with `await` until after the first `publish` has occurred.
+You cannot block on this Promise with `await` until after the first `publish` has occurred.
 Awaiting `getInfo` too early may cause your program to enter a state of deadlock.

 ---